V (Unknown Mortal Orchestra album): Music and themes

 "That Life" is a mid-tempo psychedelic pop song with a prominent "tumbling" guitar riff.
 The song features a "playful" rhythm and leans into a funk sound.
 Many critics characterised the song as having a "sunny" summer quality.
 The song was inspired by Hieronymus Bosch's triptych altarpiece The Garden of Earthly Delights and the puzzle book illustrations of Where's Wally.
 It imagines similar "contrasting scenes and multiple characters all engaged in that same perverse mixture of luxury, reverie, damnation, in the landscape of America.
 Somewhere on holiday under a vengeful sun".
-"That Life" has been interpreted as an commentary on the clash between escapism and the harsh realities of life.
+"That Life" has been interpreted as a commentary on the clash between escapism and the harsh realities of life.
 Nielson sings, "Girl in the bathroom, Florida key / Certainties all away / Brother of cocaine, a tequila son-in-law / End of the world today / How do the clouds get as pink as a peach?"
 Scott Russell of Paste described the track's "uncanny energy" as being "both carefree and apocalyptic, part daydream and part waking nightmare".

 "Weekend Run" is a "groove-heavy" track with a strong influence of 1970s disco music and soul.
 A slow-burning five-minute number, the song is populated with "pop-infused" melodies and a "danceable" beat.
 Nielson's soft, "laidback" vocals throughout the track are backed by "wavy" indie guitar riffs and a "chugging" bassline.
 The song's lyrical content explores themes of escapism as Nielson sings about the week's mundanities and chasing the "perfect velvet freedom" provided by the weekend.
 The lyrics list each day of the week, building up to the chorus where Nielson sings, "When the weekend comes / Yeah, we'll be lost in love".
 The song's "stop-start" structure creates a feeling of repetition, mimicking Nielson's repetition of the days of the week.